Jūhan Shuttai!: Reception

-Volume 4 reached the 50th place on the weekly Oricon manga chart and, as of October 5, 2014, has sold 21,090 copies.
+Volume 4 reached the 50th place on the weekly Oricon manga chart and, by October 5, 2014, has sold 21,090 copies.

-The manga was number four on the 2014 Kono Manga ga Sugoi!'s Top 20 Manga for Male Readers survey.
+The manga ranked fourth on the 2014 Kono Manga ga Sugoi!'s Top 20 Manga for Male Readers survey.
+It ranked 21st on the 2023 "Book of the Year" list by Da Vinci magazine.

 It was nominated for the 18th Tezuka Osamu Cultural Prize Reader Award.
-It was also nominated for the 7th Manga Taishō, receiving 46 points and placing 6th among the ten nominees.
-In 2017, the manga won the 62nd Shogakukan Manga Award in the General category, sharing it with Blue Giant.
+It was also nominated for the 7th Manga Taishō, receiving 46 points and placing sixth among the ten nominees.
+In 2017, the manga won the 62nd Shogakukan Manga Award in the general category, sharing it with Blue Giant.